-Duke provides 18 lactation rooms for faculty and staff to support women balancing their return to work with their needs as mothers of young children.
-Each room offers a clean, secure, and user-friendly environment for women who need to express breast milk during their work shift.
+Duke provides 19 lactation rooms for faculty and staff to support women balancing their return to work with their needs as mothers of young children.
+Each room offers a clean, secure, and user-friendly environment for women who need to express breast milk during their work shift. (*Two lactation rooms will be available for use in the Duke Medical Pavilion effective 1/20/2015.)

 - Getting Started